thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 <details>

 <summary>
-<b>Example of a JavaScript function that add a possibility to add a device or an asset (click to expand):</b>
+<b>Example of a JavaScript function that adds the ability to add a device or an asset (click to expand):</b>
 </summary>

 {% highlight ruby %}